msaif41/ML_FlightData/README.md

 # ML_FlightData
-Predicting arrival times for Denver airport using Random Forest and Naive Bayes models
+Exploration of Denver airport data and predicting arrival times using Random Forest and Naive Bayes models